-Forget hibernating and embrace winter with the passion of a Norseman.
+Forget hibernating and embrace winter with the passion of Norsemen.
 North Liberty’s Beat the Bitter is back with a week full of activities to get you out of the house for some outdoor winter games and good cheer.
-Join us in the tundra of North Liberty, Iowa, January 27 through February 2, 2019, for fun on the bleakest days of the year.
+Join us in the tundra of North Liberty, Iowa, for fun on the bleakest days of the year.

-Beat the Bitter’s Winter Games is back on Sunday, February 2.
+Beat the Bitter’s Winter Games presented by Scheels is back on Saturday, February 2.
 Who will defend their championship title?
 We can’t wait to find out.
-Saturday’s Winter Games includes the 5K-ish Obstacle Run, KICK winter in the snow BALL tournament, and broomball and kickball tournaments.
-Spectators are welcome too.
-The Breakfast Brrrito fundraiser is the perfect spot to grab a bite to eat, support your local Lions Club, and post inside a heated tent in between games.
+Saturday’s Winter Games include the 5K-ish Obstacle Run, KICK Winter in the Snow BALL tournament, Freeze Your Bags Off, and broomball, curling and kickball tournaments.

 Spectators are encouraged to cheer on participants.
 The community Burrrrito Breakfast is the perfect spot to grab a bite to eat and support your local Lions Club inside a heated tent between games.